If you are trying to find the types of succulents in India that can survive easily in the Indian climate?

 We have an army of jade plants in our terrace garden.

 Water them only when the soil seems dry to touch.
-(You should get one for your home)
+(You should buy one for your home)

 Euphorbia Milii/Crown of thorns

-It is called crown of thorns because of the fact that its entire body is covered with thorns but has gorgeous red colored flowers on its upper part.
+It is called the crown of thorns because of the fact that its entire body is covered with thorns but has gorgeous red coloured flowers on its upper part.